nathankitchen/azunit/README.md

 });
 ```

+Next you will need to create a Service Principal and assign it *Reader* permissions on the Azure Subscription(s) that you want to test.
+Full instructions can be found [here](https://github.com/Azure/azure-sdk-for-node/blob/master/Documentation/Authentication.md#service-principal-authentication).

-Finally, run AzUnit from shell passing details of the targetas parameters.
+Finally, run AzUnit from shell passing details of the Service Principal, Tenant, and Subscrpition as parameters.
 You can call AzUnit multiple times for each environment you want to test.

 ``` cli
 azunit run ./samples/quickstart/test.js \